mapeditor/tiled-to-godot-export/README.md

-## !!!
-Known Issue:
+## Known Issue!

-It seems that using the dev build of Tiled the API provides imageWidth and imageHeigh for the tileset, but in version 1.3.3 that's nto the case.
+It seems that using the dev build of Tiled the API provides imageWidth and imageHeigh for the tileset, but in version 1.3.3 that's not the case.
 So if you have a problem loading the tileset in Godot you'll need to manually add the width and height of the image in the ```0/region = Rect2( 0, 0, undefined, undefined )``` instead the undefined values.
+Probably this will be fixed in next patch release of Tiled.
+Other than that you can download and build the dev branch.

 # Tiled To Godot Export